hafizadha/NBAProject/README.md

   - Code must be run in Android Studio IDE
   - JSONs file must be manually imported into the Firestore's Realtime Database

-THE BASIC REQUIREMENTS OF THE TOPIC CAN BE FOUND IN THESE JAVA CLASSES:
+THE BASIC REQUIREMENTS OF THE TOPIC CAN BE FOUND IN THESE JAVA CLASSES :-

 1.1 Build a championship contender team:
 - MarketPlace Package:
   - MarketPage.java